-Actually, the story of Stephansdom (St. Stephen’s Cathedral) tells the story of Vienna.
+Actually, the story of Vienna’s Stephansdom (St. Stephen’s Cathedral) also tells the story of Vienna.
 Not least because it has been around for 900 years and is a key local landmark.

-To be honest with you, as a Native I associate it with mundane things like cream wafers, radio and school kids rattling charity moneyboxes in the streets; but you will get the whole story and Cathedral concert tips here.
+As a native I instinctively associate ‘Steffl’ with mundane things like cream wafers, radio and school kids rattling charity moneyboxes in the streets; but you will get the key architectural story and Cathedral concert tips here.

 In general, Stephansdom has played a key role in local history and has earned a reputation as a local symbol of strength and national identity.
 Throughout the centuries, Stephansdom has weathered storms such as the Battle of Vienna, the Siege of Vienna, the French Wars as well as numerous fires.
 In the last days of the Second World War ‘Steffl’, as we call it, nearly collapsed.

 Each year, thousands of Viennese school children raise funds for the continuing restauration of the Stephansdom.
 Significantly, the cathedral has its own classic/religious radio station.
 A cathedral visual dominates the brand of Austria’s most traditional and hugely popular Manner cream wafers.

 Its legendary bell Pummerin traditionally rings in the New Year, which is broadcast across Austria.

 To sum it up: the main attractions of St. Stephen’s Cathedral are the interior including the Albertinian Choir, the South Tower, the North Tower, the beautiful tiled roof, the Cathedral’s Treasure, and not least the Catacombs.